As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 -

-- It’s important to distinguish influenza from what many parents call “the flu.”
-It’s important for parents to understand that the flu shot only prevents influenza, not the hundreds of other types of viruses that children and adults can get that cause things like colds or vomiting and diarrhea.
+- It’s important for people to understand that the flu shot only prevents influenza.
+Hundreds of other types of germs can cause symptoms of a cold, vomiting and diarrhea.

-- Consider framing influenza as one of the most severe viruses that children can get – yes, other viruses can cause similar symptoms, but influenza is really the worst of the viruses commonly encountered by children, and it can be prevented.
+- Influenza is one of the most severe viruses that children can get, and it can be prevented.

 - Flu shots given with a needle are made with either killed viruses or with only a single protein from the flu virus.
 The nasal spray vaccine contains live viruses that are weakened so that they will not cause illness.
 If someone gets a flu shot in the middle of flu season, they may already have been exposed to influenza and be coming down with it or another virus (colds are very common during influenza season and can vary in severity).
 Because the shot and getting sick happened at the same time, they think the flu shot gave them influenza.
 Many times, parents attribute any illness around vaccination as caused by the flu shot, but almost always, these illnesses are simply coincidental, and are not actually influenza.

-- It also takes about 2 weeks for the body to build protection after the shot, so some people get sick just before or during that time period and blame the shot.
+- It also takes about 2 weeks for the body to build protection after the shot.
+Some people get sick just before or during that time, but the shot did not cause their symptoms.

 - The most common side effects of an influenza vaccine are soreness at the injection site and sometimes a low-grade fever.
-Sometimes people who experience side effects seem to think "they got the flu."
+Some people who experience side effects think they got the flu.

 -

-- While the flu vaccine is not 100% effective, we do know that those who are vaccinated and who later get an influenza virus are less likely to have severe illness, to be hospitalized or to have serious complications.
+- No vaccine is 100% effective.
+Those who get an influenza vaccine who later get an influenza virus are less likely to have severe illness, to be hospitalized or to have serious complications.

 - Each year scientists determine the 3 or 4 most common strains of influenza virus circulating and that's what's included in the upcoming year's flu vaccine.
 Most of the time when parents say that they or their child got “the flu,” it was a virus other than influenza that made them sick.
 While it’s still possible to get influenza after getting the flu shot, it tends to be less severe.